 Available in English, Chinese and Japanese, Techcrunch earns revenue of over $2.5 million monthly through sponsored banner advertisements and receives over a whopping 31 million in online traffic in a month.

 Pete Cashmore: Mashable

 Founded by Pete Cashmore in 2005 working from his home in Scotland, Mashable is a digital news blog covering everything from technology and science to lifestyle and entertainment.
 It heavily promotes itself through social media, focusing mainly on Facebook and Twitter.

-Recognized by the Time Magazine as one of the 25 best blogs in the world, Mashable was bought by Ziff Davis for $50 million in December last year and has since grown to a revenue of over $2 million monthly and a viewership of over 25 million individual users.
+Recognized by Time Magazine as one of the 25 best blogs in the world, Mashable was bought by Ziff Davis for $50 million in December last year and has since grown to a revenue of over $2 million monthly and a viewership of over 25 million individual users.

-Mashable makes money through different forms of paid advertising while churning out exceptional content on a consistent basis through 6 editions – Mashable Asia, Mashable UK, Mashable Australia, Mashable France, Mashable India and Mashable Global.
+Mashable makes money through different forms of paid advertising while churning out exceptional content on a consistent basis through 6 editions – Mashable Asia, Mashable UK, Mashable Australia, Mashable France, Mashable India, and Mashable Global.
 It also acquired the YouTube channel CineFix to advance its presence in the video domain.